Patt126/Ising/README.md

 ## Features

 - 2D Ising Model simulation with periodic boundary conditions.
-- Serial computation with C++ with three differend algorithms, Metropolis-Hastings, Wolff and Swendesn-Wang
+- Serial computation with C++ with two differend algorithms, Metropolis-Hastings and Wolff.
 - (Hybrid) parallel computation utilizing MPI, OpenMP, and CUDA.
 - Configurable parameters such as lattice size, temperature range, and number of iterations.
-- Analysis of physical properties like total energy and magnetization.
+- Analysis of physical properties like energy and magnetization per site.

 ## Prerequisites